Eriner/soldis/README.md

 # Soldis

-Soldis is toy disassembler for Solidity contracts on the Ethereum blockchain.
+Soldis is toy disassembler for (ABI-compiled) Solidity contracts on the Ethereum blockchain.

 The disassembler is written in Go.